camalot/chatbot-channelpointsoverlay/script/sounds/readme.md

 *Note: characters that are not allowed in file names should be replaced with `_`*

+There are 2 types of files that can be used.
+An audio file, like an `mp3`, `wav`, or `ogg`.
+Or a text file.
+The text file contains lines that have just the path, relative to the `Sound Files Path`.
+It will play a random file from the text file.

 ## Supported file formats:

 - mp3